Clean Currents 2023: Call for Speakers Now Open

 FOR MORE INFORMATION

-All proposals will be reviewed by NHA staff and the Clean Currents Content Development Committee, and the results of the review will be communicated to all submitters by June 15, 2023.
+All proposals will be reviewed by NHA staff and the Clean Currents Content Development Committee, and the results of the review will be communicated to all submitters later this spring.